azagniotov/solr-lucene-analyzer-sudachi/README.md

 #### End-to-End tests

-The meaning of `functional` is that the test sources extend from Solr's `SolrTestCaseJ4` in order to spin-up a Solr ecosystem using an embedded Solr server instance and create a searchable document index in the local filesystem for the purpose of the tests.
+The meaning of `End-to-End` is that the test sources extend from Solr's `SolrTestCaseJ4` in order to spin-up a Solr ecosystem using an embedded Solr server instance and create a searchable document index in the local filesystem for the purpose of the tests.

 To run end-to-end tests, run the following command: